delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **June 10, 2020**, when
+My Last Update of note was **June 11, 2020**, when
-* Items on the shopping or purchased list can be marked either as the default "available," or as "unavailable" using a .contextMenu.
-For an item on the shopping list, "unavailable" means that the item "could not be purchased because they didn't have it" and the item remains on the shopping list, with "strike through" text as an indication.
-For an item on the purchased list, "unavailable" means only that it could not be purchased the last time around it was on the shopping list.
-This required changing the data model, so the json files and the code to load and dump the core data store have been updated to support reloading the database at startup.
-The .contextMenu also allows the option to "move to Purchased" or "Move to Shopping List" as a convenience, in case you don't like using a traling swipe (which unfortunately says "Delete" as you'll see below).
+* All development/debugging aspects of the program are now controlled by the appearance of a fourth tab view, "Dev Tools," that gives button-pushing access to certain tools to load demo data, remove all data, and dump data to JSON.
+Setting a simple Bool will remove the "Dev Tools" tab view.

 * * * * * *